What We Do

 - REACH Summer Seminar: An academically challenging 10-day residential experience among intellectually peers for our Young Scholars, ages 11 – 13.

 - THINK Summer Institute: A three-week residential summer program on the campus of the University of Nevada, Reno for 13- to 16-year-old students.
 These students are enrolled in university-level courses taught by University faculty and earn college credits that may be transferable.

 - Explore: Qualified gifted students, ages 9-13, can enrich their education by taking advanced middle school Explore courses online adapted from Davidson Academy Online’s rigorous curriculum.
 Different than other online courses, this year-long middle school gifted program helps students develop their academic and social skills by giving them a platform to learn at their academic level.

 - Resource Library: This library features the weekly Davidson Gifted Blog, free guidebooks, support for educators and more to help students, parents and educators pinpoint gifted information.

 - Genius Denied: How to Stop Wasting our Bright Young Minds co-authored by Jan and Bob Davidson, with Laura Vanderkam was published in 2004 by Simon & Schuster.
 This award-winning book has generated conversations throughout the nation about the importance of educating our nation’s brightest students.

-In 2006, the Davidson Academy Reno Campus opened as the first free public school of its kind for profoundly gifted students with classes grouped by ability, not age.
-In 2017, the Academy launched an accredited Online Campus for profoundly gifted students living anywhere in the U.S. and Canada.
-The Davidson Academy offers a rigorous middle and high school level curriculum for exceptionally gifted students ages 9 and up who can learn and interact with same-age, intellectual peers.
+In 2006, the Davidson Academy opened in Reno Nev. as the first free public school of its kind for profoundly gifted students with classes grouped by ability, not age.
+In 2017, Davidson Academy Online, an accredited online school for profoundly gifted students living anywhere in the U.S. and Canada, was launched.
+Both the Davidson Academy and Davidson Academy Online offer a rigorous middle and high school level curriculum for exceptionally gifted students ages 9 and up who can learn and interact with same-age, intellectual peers.